-- ▶ Debt financing \$4.0M - ➤ Debt service and facility operating costs will be funded by the general fund.
+- ▶ Debt financing \$8.2M - ▶ Debt service and facility operating costs will be funded by the general fund.

-- ▶ Land acquisition is scheduled to begin in FY25. - ▶ Preliminary design is scheduled to begin in FY26. - Construction costs and schedules will be developed based on the results of the preliminary design work.
+- ▶ Land acquisition was completed in FY25. - ▶ Preliminary design is scheduled to begin in FY26. - Construction costs and schedules will be developed based on the results of the preliminary design work.

 Impact on Comprehensive Plan Chapters

-Cultural Resources Community Design Housing
+Cultural Resources Housing

 Environment Open Space Mobility

 Safe & Secure Community Utilities Special Area Plans

 Land Use Community Education Parks, Recreation & Tourism